ZakThoreson/professional-resources/ResumeChallengeNotes.md

 # Notes for completeing the Cloud Resume Challenge
 This page serves as my notes on an abrigded approach to building a website to host my resume.
 Inspired by some reddit posts and the Cloud Resume Challenege, the goal is to get better at CI/CD, coding, and cloud architecture.

+# In Progress
+* Develop a Huge Website
+  * Deploy Locally
+  * Migrate content from Thoreson Consulting
+* Standardize resume for website consumption

 # Goals
 * Use Terraform + Ansible to configure a Digital Ocean Droplet
 * Configured host will leverage a website publicly hosted on my GitHub built by Hugo